Top 5 Ways to Make Your E-Commerce Website ADA Compliant!

 Title three makes the case for businesses that fall under the ambit of ‘places of public accommodation’ such as hotels, restaurants, transport providers, etc.

-When Americans with Disabilities Act was passed into law, there were some apprehensions from many quarters over its vague nature and imprecise framework.
+When the Americans with Disabilities Act was passed into law, there were some apprehensions from many quarters over its vague nature and imprecise framework.

 However, the intention of the bill was never doubted and President George H.W.
 Bush made it very clear especially to the business community that they have crafted this bill with great care and it has all elements which look into the matters such as false litigation, etc.